-HRER/ UCD Conference 12 June 2023: Registration is now open
+HRER/ UCD Conference 12 June 2023: Programme now available

 Venue: University College Dublin, Centre for Human Rights, Belfield, Dublin 4, Ireland